Updated: Apr 8

 Correctly broken rules add flavor and personality to a story.

-Here are the first two sentences of my second novel, Hanover:
+Here are the first three sentences of my second novel, Hanover:

 Do you see the broken rule?
 “Were said” in the second sentence is passive.
 The more grammatically correct version is,

-The residents of the valley’s towns said the valley’s vertical walls were unscalable.
+The valley's residents said the valley’s vertical walls were unscalable.

 How lifeless by comparison!